kxdang/kiendang.me/content/blog/Gatsby-blog-transfer-2019/index.md

 ###<center>Wordpress Blog Posts to Gatsby Blog Posts (Markdown)

-After completing all the features I wanted in this blog, I had to figure out a way to convert all my Wordpress blog posts into a Markdown file.
+After completing all the features I wanted in this blog, I had to figure out a way to convert all my Wordpress blog posts into a markdown file.
 I tried multiple plugins from Wordpress but all had failed as they were no longer up to date.
 I exported all of my blog post into a single xml file using the Wordpress export settings and found that xml can be converted over to md files.

 I found Python tool to convert Wordpress blogs to the Jekyll blog engine which uses Markdown <a href="https://github.com/thomasf/exitwp" target="\_blank"> exitwp</a>.
 I was unable to get the Python script to work locally and stumbled upon a cloud version of this script which is called <a href="https://github.com/kxdang/travis-exitwp" target="_blank">Travis Exitwp</a>.
-I followed the instructions and was able to generate my Wordpress blog posts to the MD format I needed for Gatsby.
+I followed the instructions and was able to generate my Wordpress xml blog posts to the markdown format required for Gatsby.

 This basically did 50% of the work, the rest was adding it into the Gatsby folders and making sure I still had my images.